-Ever wonder if our current climate crisis and environmental destruction effect people differently?
+Ever wonder if our current climate crisis and environmental destruction affect people differently?
 Unfortunately, it does, and there’s a term for it: environmental justice.

 It refers to the reality that low income, communities of color suffer the effects of climate change and environmental destruction disproportionately in comparison to the rest of the population.
 Of course, the justice portion calls for this injustice to be corrected and ensure the right of all people to live, work, and play in a healthy, safe, and vibrant environment.